airyhq/airy/docs/chat-plugin.md

 ## Introduction

-The Airy Core chat plugin is a fully featured [source](./glossary.md#source) for enabling conversations with anonymous website visitors through a web chat plugin.
+The Airy Core chat plugin is a fully-featured [source](./glossary.md#source) that enables conversations with anonymous website visitors through a web chat plugin.

-Like for any other source you have to connect a channel first using the [channels connection endpoint](api.md#connecting-channels) and setting the `source` field in the request payload to `chat_plugin`.
+Like for any other source you must connect a channel first using the [channels connection endpoint](api.md#connecting-channels) and setting the `source` field in the request payload to `chat_plugin`.
 You can leave the token parameter empty.

 ## HTTP API

-The HTTP api adheres to standards laid out in the [core API](api.md).
+The HTTP api adheres to standards laid out in the [core API](api.md#introduction).

 ### Authenticating web users

 `POST /chatplugin.authenticate`

-The request returns an authentication token that needs to be included in the websocket connection handshake.
+The request returns an authentication token that needs to be included in the WebSocket connection handshake.

 **Sample Request**